aaronburt/aaronburt/README.md

 ### Public free endpoints -- Please don't abuse them or i will need to remove them.

 #### [Wallpaper](https://api.aaronburt.co.uk/wallpaper)
-This gets the lastest Wallpaper of the day from Bing and allows it to be embeded anywhere, i strictly reccommended only using this for private non-commercial reasons.
+This gets the latest Wallpaper of the day from Bing and allows it to be embeded anywhere, i strictly reccommended only using this for private non-commercial reasons.

 #### [Weather/Today](https://api.aaronburt.co.uk/weather/now/london)